-The United States Citizenship and Immigration Service places responsibility on the student to understand and comply with immigration law.
+The United States Citizenship and Immigration Service (USCIS) places responsibility on the student to understand and comply with immigration law.

 Below is a summary of the immigration responsibilities for F-1 students (details below).
 If F-1 students do not fulfill any one of these responsibilities, they may jeopardize their eligibility for immigration benefits, including employment on- or off- campus.